shikanime/ghstack-actions/README.md

 ghstack directly from GitHub Pull Requests.
 It adds a command that can be used in pull request comments to check the status and automatically land the PR using ghstack.
 ## Required Permissions

-For this action to work properly, it needs the following repository permissions:
+For this action to work properly, the GitHub App needs to be configured with the following repository permissions:

 - `contents: write` - To push changes when landing the PR
 - `pull-requests: write` - To update and merge pull requests

+These permissions must be set in the GitHub App settings interface.

 ## Usage